DihanVermeulen/CodeSpace-BookACrib/README.md

 ### Disclaimer
 Some areas of the application is slow to update, so don't worry if the booking does not immediately show.
+Sometimes when the CMS is open alongside the client, bookings cannot be created.

 ### Credits